 What is wrong with the Cashless ATM solution for cannabis payments?

-The problem is that Cashless ATMs are set up to conceal the true nature of the transaction.
-Many times the machine is programmed to conceal the name of the business using it.
+The problem is that Cashless ATMs CAN be set up to conceal the true nature of the transaction.
+Sometimes the machine and account set up to conceal the name of the business using it.
 They hide the type of transaction being routed through the machine.
 And they hide the type of purchase and/or product being purchased from the bank.
 Isn’t this exactly what the recent lawsuit is also alleging?

 These acts flagrantly violate provisions of the Money Laundering Control Act of 1986 (the “MLCA”).
 Under AML regulations, transactions that are meant to “disguise or conceal the source, nature, location, ownership, or control” of criminal proceeds, or “facilitates… unlawful activity” violates the law.
 These actions warrant Federal criminal charges that can result in up to 20 years in prison and/or fines of at least $500,000.

-This lawsuit puts these tactics and payments work-arounds on the Feds' radar.
+These tactics and payments work-arounds are on the Feds' radar.

-Cashless ATMs put both cannabis businesses and the banks that serve them at risk for federal criminal charges.
+Cashless ATMs, that are not properly established, put both cannabis businesses and the banks that serve them at risk for federal criminal charges.